ihalila/pancurses/README.md

 ## Status

 I'm working through implementing the various functions using the PDCurses demos as a priority list.
-Version 0.3 has everything that a simple hello world program, the firework example, the rain example need and the newdemo example needs.
+Version 0.4 has everything that a simple hello world program, the firework example, the rain example need and the newdemo example needs.
+The 'newtest' demo is done, but not quite all features have been implemented as there was a lot of PDCurses-specific stuff there, and I'd rather implement the shared functions first.
-For 0.4 I'll tackle the 'newtest' example.

 ## License